 all, real browsers are millions, not thousands, of lines long, and

-support thousands, not just a couple, of CSS properties.
-Their
+support thousands of CSS properties.
+Their dependency graphs are

 An easy first step is explicitly listing the dependencies of each